Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

 ## 1.General Offcampus Application Process -

 Almost every company has a careers page.
-You can find it by just googling ``` CompanyName Careers. ```
+You can find it by just googling ``` CompanyName Careers. ``` They usually post their openings here.
+And applicants apply for these openings through the respective careers site.
+The Recruiters see these applications and shortlist the resumes/profiles that they like and then those candidates are called for interviews.